Heteroflow/Heteroflow/README.md

 executor.wait_for_all();  // blocks until all running heteroflows finish
 ```

-Notice that executor does not own any heteroflow.
+Notice that executor does not own any heteroflows.
 It is your responsibility to keep a heteroflow alive during its execution,
 or it can result in undefined behavior.
-For instance, the code below can result in undefined behavior.
+For instance, the code below can lead to crash.

 ```cpp
 hf::Executor executor;